Claudette Reichel | 11/7/2017 5:38:52 PM

 It’s common for bottom weep holes to be clogged with mortar droppings behind them and debris in them.
 Clean out debris.
-A drill may be helpful to tunnel into the mortar droppings and improve drainage.
-It’s best to remove as much of the mortar droppings at the bottom as you can, since it creates a dam that could lead to pooling of water and wetting of framing or insulation.
+A drill may be helpful to reopen weep holes and improve drainage.
+It’s best to remove as much of the mortar droppings at the bottom of the gap as you can, since it creates a dam that could lead to pooling of water and wetting of framing or insulation.
 If there are no weep holes, remove mortar between every third brick on the bottom course.

-15. When damaged sheathing is removed (since it’s rotten, soft, won’t dry, mold infested fiberboard, etc.), but there are brick ties on the studs, how can it be replaced?
+15. When damaged sheathing is removed (since it’s rotten, soft, crumbly, slow to dry, mold-infested fiberboard, etc.), but there are brick ties on the studs, how can it be replaced?

 Replacement is important, but the brick ties are in the way of attaching new sheathing to the exterior side of the studs.
-The method and materials used need to create an effective “drainage plane” to keep the substantial amount of rainwater that gets through brick from wetting insulation and wood.
-There also needs to be a drainage gap to allow water to drain down and out the brick weep holes.
+Any method and materials used need to create an effective “drainage plane” (water barrier system) to keep the substantial amount of rainwater that gets through brick from wetting insulation and wood.
+There also needs to be a drainage gap to allow water to drain down and out the weep holes.
 If water cannot drain out, the bricks are likely to stay wet enough to grow unsightly algae and cause a maintenance problem.

 If the existing sheathing provided a structural function, a means to replace that structural capacity is also needed.
 A structural engineer, architect or building code tables can help determine needed “shear load” (to resist racking or leaning) and if the sheathing or other methods (such as corner bracing) provided it, or need to be added.
-The good news is most of the homes flooded this year are not in very high wind zones.
+The higher the wind zone, the more load capacity needed.

-The “best practice” is to remove the brick veneer and brick ties, replace sheathing from the exterior with plywood or OSB, install a weather barrier (house wrap or other type) properly integrated shingle-fashion with window and brick ledge flashings, then install new brick, siding or other finish.
+The “best practice” is to remove the brick veneer and brick ties, replace sheathing from the exterior with plywood or other flood-hardy material, install a weather barrier (house wrap, liquid applied, or other type) properly integrated shingle-fashion with new window and brick ledge flashings, then install new brick veneer, siding or other finish.
 This is costly, but offers the best and lowest risk restoration.

 16. I can’t afford to remove and replace the brick veneer to replace damaged sheathing, so now what?

-Many homeowners and contractors have grappled with what to do when they just cannot financially manage the best practice approach of removing brick veneer and brick ties to replace sheathing.
+Many homeowners and contractors have grappled with what to do when they just cannot financially manage the best practice approach of removing brick veneer to replace sheathing and weather resistant barriers (WRB).
 Alternative sheathing replacement methods (whether partial or full height) are being used.

-Following are two approaches that have some practical advantages along with limitations and risks to consider when making an informed decision.
+Following are alternative restoration approaches (after removal of damaged sheathing, mortar droppings and weep hole blockages) that have some practical advantages along with limitations and risks to consider when making an informed decision.
 (Note: These methods are not standard building practices.
 Consult your licensed contractor, building official and insurance inspector for acceptability of any repair method considered.)